 While I’m hardly an indigent, at this point, the ‘feeling’ about ‘maybe trying a GLOCK’ started soaking into my higher brain functions.
 The turning point came when my wife – who’d only owned two guns, both GLOCKs, asked: “Hey, is there some reason you don’t want to just get a GLOCK?”

 Confronted with that question, I realized that I didn’t have an answer beyond: “but…it’s an ugly brick…and everyone has one!”
 Which is really no argument at all.
-I realized that I’d been going about the process all wrong.
-I was looking for something that was cool to carry, while losing sight of what was important: a reliable tack-driver that I could use, abuse, modify as I saw fit, and (ultimately) replace without batting an eyelash.
-A conservation I’d had with firearms trainer Giles Stock on the subject of guns loomed large in my mind.
+I’d been going about the process all wrong.
+I was looking for something cool to carry, while losing sight of what was important: a reliable tack-driver that I could use, abuse, modify as I saw fit, and (ultimately) replace without batting an eyelash.
+A conservation I’d had with firearms trainer Giles Stock on the subject of guns brought it home.
 Paraphrasing, it went something like this:

 Giles: What kind of tools do you have in your garage?